arfoll/rs232server/README.md

 Arcam Service:
 AVR300

-Personally I use the 340R (upstairs) and 640R (downstairs).
-The 340R uses miniclient with a bash script and the HTPC with the 640R uses the xbmc plugin.
-Both systems are fairly reliable, and I run git HEAD.
+Personally I use a 340R and the system is fairly reliable on git HEAD.
 Please send me any issues/improvements/comments you may have!
 I'd love to hear if you are using the SW even if you disliked it ;-)

 ### PROGRAM